-This tier includes a free local or toll-free number, live call answering, call forwarding, call screening, voicemail, call routing, unlimited long distance calling, an auto-receptionist, and online faxing.
-This tier doesn’t offer appointment scheduling outbound calling, order processing, bilingual receptionists, administrative tasks, special FAQs or complex call flows found in the Premium plan.
+This tier includes a free local or toll-free number, live call answering, call forwarding, call screening, voicemail, call routing, unlimited long-distance calling, an auto receptionist, and online faxing.
+The Business Plan includes a bucket of minutes like VoiceNation, but its overall cost is much higher.
+This tier doesn’t offer, order processing, bilingual receptionists, administrative tasks, special FAQs or complex call flows found in the Premium plan.

 This tier adds appointment scheduling, outbound calling, order processing, bilingual receptionists, administrative tasks, special FAQs, and complex call flows to everything the business plan has to offer.
 The extra features turn this tier into a virtual administrative assistant for small businesses.

 At $249 per month and up, the price points of this tier are also higher than other answering service products in this space, but complex call flows, appointment scheduling, order processing, and outbound calling add value to the larger price tag.
 This tier is a great choice for companies that want help with outbound sales, marketing, or lead generation calls.

 Davinci doesn’t offer call overflow to pick up calls when office lines are busy or when workers are away from their desks.
 For companies that want to make sure their phone lines are never left unattended, Map Communications or Abby Connect are a better fit.

 Online reviews of Davinci are generally favorable.
 Customers say the company is efficient, responsive, and that customer service is excellent.
 However, some customers report delays in setting up a phone system due to complex compliance requirements.

 Business owners who want assistance with outbound sales, marketing, or lead generation calls should look at Davinci.
 Look for a link at the bottom of the company’s home page to learn about current specials and offers.
 Visit Davinci’s website for details.